The Impacts of the Gender Imbalance on the Marriage Market: Evidence from World War II in Japan: Data

-where $\textit{MALE}$ and $\textit{FEMALE}$ are the number of men and women, respectively.
-Figure~\ref{fig:asr_pref} in Online Appendix~\ref{sec:secb2} illustrates the adjusted sex ratio by prefecture and age.
-Finally, Figure~\ref{fig:sr1955} shows a relatively clear boom in the late 10s and 20s in one prefecture, which indicates the influx of younger male workers to Tokyo.
-We confirm that our main results are robust to that potential influx in section~\ref{sec:sec6}.
+We confirmed that our baseline results are robust to alternative definitions of the age range in the adjusted sex ratio.
+Figure~\ref{fig:sr1955_pref} shows a relatively clear boom in the late 10s and 20s in one prefecture, indicating an influx of younger male workers to Tokyo.
+We also confirmed that our main results were insensitive to such an influx of workers.
+Section~\ref{sec:sec71} presents these robustness checks.